Evidence-Based Phytotherapy

 This section has been translated automatically.

-Rational phytotherapy is based on traditional European phytotherapy.
-It defines the claim to use scientific evaluation standards alongside existing empirical data (empirical medicine) in order to prove the efficacy of the plants contained as well as the preparations and combinations on the basis of studies.
+Rational phytotherapy (modern or scientifically oriented phytotherapy) is based on traditional European phytotherapy.
+Plants or parts of plants (leaves, roots) are processed using recognized pharmaceutical procedures.
+It defines the claim to use scientific evaluation standards in addition to existing empirical data (empirical medicine) in order to prove the effectiveness of the plants contained as well as the preparations and combinations on the basis of studies.
+The active substances contained are extracted, concentrated and, if necessary, individual ingredients of the medicinal plant are separated so that the concentration of the active substances is known and constant.

-Rational phytotherapeutics(phytopharmaceuticals) are medicinal products which, in contrast to chemically defined medicinal products and isolated pharmacologically defined pure herbal substances (e.g. azelaic acid, ciclosporin, penicillins, etc.), contain herbal preparations, predominantly standardized and/or normalized extracts, as active ingredients (Loew 1999).
+Rational phytotherapeutics(phytopharmaceuticals) are medicinal products which, in contrast to chemically defined medicinal products and isolated pharmacologically defined pure plant substances (e.g. azelaic acid, penicillins, etc.), contain plant preparations, predominantly standardized and/or normalized extracts, as active ingredients (Loew 1999).

 The entire extract (or combination of extracts) and thus a mixture of multiple substances is regarded as the active pharmaceutical ingredient.